 What is a vice?

-A defect is defined as a defect or problem that renders the building unsuitable for use or diminishes its usefulness.
-In general, vice is a workmanship or construction that does not respect the rules of art.
-The vice must be so serious that if the buyer had known it, he would not have bought the building or at least he would not have paid the asking price (Me Jeffrey Edwards).
+A defect is defined as a defect or problem which renders the building unfit for its use or which diminishes its usefulness.
+In general, the defect is a faulty workmanship or a construction that does not respect the rules of the art.
+The defect must be so serious that if the buyer had known it, he would not have bought the building or at least he would not have paid the asking price (Me Jeffrey Edwards).

-Furthermore, the hidden defect is defined as a serious defect that the buyer was unable to detect and that the seller did not bring to his attention before the sale.
-The defect must be non-apparent, that is to say that a prudent and diligent buyer could not have noticed at the time of the sale.
+Furthermore, the hidden defect is defined as being a serious defect that the buyer was not able to detect and that the seller did not bring to his attention before the sale.
+The defect must be hidden, that is, a prudent and diligent buyer could not have noticed it at the time of the sale.

 Pre-purchase inspection with a building expert is not required by law.
 However, a serious, careful and careful examination of the building is required.
 For this reason, it is recommended to use a recognized specialist to prevent the judge from coming to the conclusion that the buyer was negligent during the examination of the building and that the defect was apparent.

 Expertise in vice Cache (opinion of the building expert):

 The expert who is called upon to give his professional opinion, as part of an expertise in hidden vice, must take into account several factors to establish his diagnosis, including the age of the building and the useful life of components of the building.
 The specialist will have to make the distinction between hidden defect and normal wear of the components.
 We offer you some real examples of litigious cases:

 - By removing a gypsum board in the basement, the buyers discovered that the wall of foundations was blackened and that there was condensation on it.
 By cleaning up the basement, they realized that the problem was all over the basement.
 The air quality test later confirmed the presence of mold in the house.
 Was it a hidden vice?